-- Although REPAIR_ALLOW_DATA_LOSS is highly supported, it is not always considered as the best option for bringing the database to a consistent state.
-If the command is successful, it will result in loss of data.
-Executing this syntax may result in a considerable amount of data loss.
+Although REPAIR_ALLOW_DATA_LOSS is highly supported, it is not always considered as the best option for bringing the database to a consistent state.
+If the command is successful, it may result in data loss.

-- It is recommended to create physical replicas of the database files before executing repair operation using REPAIR_ALLOW_DATA_LOSS.
-The files that need to be copied are MDF (master database file), NDF (secondary database files) and LDF (transaction logs) as well as file stream folders, full-text catalogs, memory optimized data,
+It is recommended to create physical replicas of the database files before executing repair operations using REPAIR_ALLOW_DATA_LOSS.
+The files that need to be copied are MDF (master database file), NDF (secondary database files), and LDF (transaction logs), as well as file stream folders, full-text catalogs, memory-optimized data.

-When a database is in an Emergency state, and SQL Server DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS is executed, the following actions will take place:
+When a database is put into an Emergency state and SQL Server DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS is executed, the following actions will take place:

-The given clause recovers SQL Server database by using log-based recovery strategies.
+The given clause recovers the SQL Server database by using log-based recovery strategies.

 Benefits of Stellar Repair for MS SQL

-The software is integrated with an advanced level non-destructive algorithm that results in preserving the integral components of SQL Server database.
+The software repairs MDF/NDF files while keeping the data intact.
 Other benefits that the software offers while repairing database are as follows:

 In the event of failure, both MDF and NDF files are affected.
-To efficiently repair SQL Database, it is important to repair all the components of the master database file as well as secondary database files.
+To efficiently repair SQL Database, it’s important to repair all the components of the master database file and secondary database files.

-If any SQL Server disruption occurs, the repair process is paused and automatically resumed when a connection to Server is re-established.
-This helps run the repair process in a smooth manner, whereby no data is lost during the process.
+If any SQL Server disruption occurs, the repair process is paused and automatically resumed when connection to a server is re-established.
+This helps run the repair process smoothly, ensuring no data is lost during the process.

-- Select the database that needs to be repaired by clicking on the Browse If you do not know the exact location of the database, click on the Search button to select the MDF file from a specific drive
+Select the database that needs to be repaired by clicking on the Browse button.
+If you do not know the database’s exact location, click on the Search button to select the MDF file from a specific drive.

-- Once the database is selected, click on the Repair button to start the repairing procedure
+Once the database is selected, click the Repair button to start the repairing procedure.

-- The tool will display all the objects of the database in the left panel.
-You can click on an object to view its contents in the right pane of the tool
+A preview of all the repairable objects of the database is displayed in the software interface’s left panel.
+You can click on an object to view its contents in the right pane of the tool.

-- If you want to restore the repaired database to the ‘New Database‘ or ‘Live Database’, you need to provide Server credentials.
-Once complete, click on the Save button to proceed further.
+If you want to restore the repaired database to the ‘New Database‘ or ‘Live Database’, you need to provide Server credentials.
+Once complete, click the Save button to proceed further.

-- Lastly, click on the OK button when ‘File saved at the desired path’ dialog box appears.
+Lastly, click OK when ‘File saved at the desired path’ dialog box appears.